-Cody Qualls an internationally recognized vocalist from Louisville, CO.
-Alongside his solo endeavors, Cody currently composes and tours as a lead tenor with the world renown rock-a cappella ensemble, Face Vocal Band.
+Cody Qualls is an internationally recognized vocalist from Louisville, CO.
+Alongside his solo endeavors, Cody currently composes and tours as a lead tenor with the world renowned rock-a cappella ensemble, Face Vocal Band.
 Face recently appeared at Red Rocks amphitheater as the first vocal band in history to ever headline the historic venue.
 A multi-award winning songwriter, Qualls co-wrote the title track of Face’s studio album “Big Time” which set Red Rocks sales records for most albums sold in a single evening.
 His 2018 urban/pop/dance release “Back and Forth” is currently played on Lifetime Fitness’ setlists for several of their most popular dance-fitness offerings in the US.

 Westword Magazine reviews Qualls as “A voice that alternates between a feathery near falsetto and a Bible Belt bellow that’s beefy enough to make Meatloaf drool.”
 Cody has been bestowed the honors of “Track of the Year” by the Recorded A cappella Review Board for “How Was the Show Last Night” and took 1st place the Great American Song Contest with his song “Focus On Your Rap Game.”
 His pop music can currently be heard on 93.3 FM KTCL and he has appeared twice at Fiddlers Green Amphitheater as a part of KTCL’s “Big Gig” concert series.
 Eddie Kramer (producer to The Beatles, Jimi Hendrix, Led Zeppelin, The Rolling Stones, Kiss, Matchbox 20 and Carlos Santana) told the Denver Post, “I love Cody, I love the material, but most of all I love the attitude.”